ProstoyVadila/goproj/README.md

 4. <b>LICENSE</b> – [The MIT license](https://opensource.org/license/mit/) with your entered name and the current year.

-5. <b>Dockerfile</b> – two-stage build dockerfile setup with your version of Go.
+5. <b>Dockerfile</b> – multi-stage build dockerfile setup with your version of Go.
 ```Dockerfile
 FROM golang:1.20-alpine AS builder
 WORKDIR /app